hoppscotch/docs/content/en/quickstart/graphql.md

 #### Step 3 :

-Lets us know write a query _GetCapsuleInfo_ ,to get data associated with Crew Dragon Capsule that was used to launch Astronauts.
+Lets us know write a query _GetCapsuleInfo_, to get data associated with Crew Dragon Capsule that was used to launch Astronauts.

 Go to the Queries Sections and write your Query